elixir-nx/nx/nx/guides/getting_started/introduction.md

 # What is Nx?

 Nx is the numerical computing library of Elixir.
-Since Elixir´s primary numerical datatypes and structures are not optimized for numerical programming, Nx is the fundamental package built to bridge this gap.
+Since Elixir's primary numerical datatypes and structures are not optimized for numerical programming, Nx is the fundamental package built to bridge this gap.

-[Elixir Nx](https://github.com/elixir-nx/nx) smoothly integrate to typed, multidimensional data implemented on other platforms (called [tensors](introduction.html#what-are-tensors)).
-This support extends to the compilers and libraries that support those tensors.
+[Elixir Nx](https://github.com/elixir-nx/nx) smoothly integrates typed, multidimensional data called [tensors](introduction.html#what-are-tensors)).
 Nx has four primary capabilities:

-- In Nx, tensors hold typed data in multiple, named dimensions.
+- In Nx, tensors hold typed data in multiple, optionally named dimensions.
 - Numerical definitions, known as `defn`, support custom code with tensor-aware operators and functions.
 - [Automatic differentiation](https://arxiv.org/abs/1502.05767), also known as
   autograd or autodiff, supports common computational scenarios such as machine learning, simulations, curve fitting, and probabilistic models.
-- Broadcasting, which is term for element-by-element operations.
-Most of the Nx operations automatically broadcast using an effective algorithm.
-You can see more on broadcast [here.](intro-to-nx.html#broadcasts)
+- Broadcasting, which is a term for element-by-element operations.
+Most of the Nx operations make use of automatic implicit broadcasting.
+You can see more on broadcasting [here.](intro-to-nx.html#broadcasts)

-Here's more about each of those capabilities.
 Nx tensors can hold unsigned integers (u2, u4, u8, u16, u32, u64),
 signed integers (s2, s4, s8, s16, s32, s64),
-floats (f32, f64), brain floats (bf16), and complex (c64, c128).
+floats (f8, f16, f32, f64), brain floats (bf16), and complex (c64, c128).
-Tensors support backends implemented outside of Elixir, including Google's Accelerated Linear Algebra (XLA) and LibTorch.
+Tensors support backends implemented outside of Elixir, such as Google's Accelerated Linear Algebra (XLA) and PyTorch.

-Numerical definitions have compiler support to allow just-in-time compilation that support specialized processors to speed up numeric computation including TPUs and GPUs.
+Numerical definitions provide compiler support to allow just-in-time compilation targetting specialized processors to speed up numeric computation including TPUs and GPUs.

 ## What are Tensors?